ADD CONDITION

 Storage and Handling

-The product is available in various package configurations, identified by their respective National Drug Code (NDC) numbers.
-Specific storage and handling instructions are not provided; therefore, standard practices for pharmaceutical products should be followed.
-It is recommended to store the product in a controlled environment, ensuring that it is kept at appropriate temperature ranges to maintain its integrity.
-Containers should be suitable for pharmaceutical storage, and any special handling requirements should be adhered to as per general guidelines for similar products.
+The product is available in various package configurations, with specific NDC numbers assigned for identification.
+Storage and handling instructions are not explicitly provided; therefore, standard practices for pharmaceutical products should be followed.
+It is advisable to store the product in a controlled environment, ensuring that it is kept away from extreme temperatures and humidity.
+Proper container requirements should be adhered to, and any special handling needs should be assessed based on the product's characteristics and intended use.

 Additional Clinical Information